Livin' Large (Experience Unlimited album)

-Livin' Large is a studio album released in 1989 by the Washington, D.C.–based go-go band E.U.
+Livin' Large is a studio album by Washington, D.C.–based go-go band E.U.
+It was released on February 28, 1989, through Virgin Records.
 The album included the charting singles "Buck Wild", "Livin' Large", and "Taste of Your Love".
 This album also includes the 1988 hip-hop/go-go song "Shake Your Thang", a collaboration with Salt-N-Pepa which was previously released on their 1988 album A Salt with a Deadly Pepa.